-With Messages Premium, you can test your messages against control groups to know which messages are driving real action.
+Testing your messages against control groups shows you which messages are driving real action.
 We’ll send your message to half of your intended audience, and hold back the message for the other half.

 Then, you can easily see which group performed better.
 This will help you make informed decisions about which messages to keep, and which to refine.

-- Control groups are available for user auto messages, visitor auto messages and campaign messages.
-They’re not available for manual messages.
+- Control groups are available for ongoing messages and campaign messages.
+They’re not available for one-off messages.

 Create a control group

-Once you’re finished writing your message, click ‘Run a new test.’
+Once you’re finished writing your message, click ‘Run a new test’.
+Then, select ‘Control group':

 - You can only set a control group when you’re drafting a message.
 Once a message is live, you can’t set a control group for it.

-- Control groups are available for all message channels (in-app, email and push).
+- Control groups are available for all message channels (chat, post, email and push).

 Now, once you’re happy with your message, set it live.